alexlyttle/asrcr-docs-example/docs/tutorial/extras.rst

 Generate notebooks
 ------------------

-Use the ``nbsphinx`` extension to automatrically generate documentation from Jupyter notebooks.
+Use the ``nbsphinx`` extension to automatically generate documentation from Jupyter notebooks.

 Intersphinx